 We weren't sure about the overall design at first, but we have to say it's grown on us; they do look rather special compared to the competition, with a build quality that feels suitably premium for the price.

 Are they as comfortable as the Sony WH-1000XM4?
-We don't think they quite measure up to the best headphones of 2020 in that respect, but the AirPods Max don't come with that uncomfortable clamping feeling that some over-ear headphones cause.
+We don't think they quite measure up to the best headphones you can buy today in that respect, but the AirPods Max don't come with that uncomfortable clamping feeling that some over-ear headphones cause.

 The headband frame itself is made from stainless steel, with telescoping arms that you can adjust to find a good fit – they'll stay in place once you adjust them, so you won't be constantly fiddling with the fit.
 The frame feels sturdy and well-made, but it's not so heavy as to put pressure on your head.

 The memory foam earcups also feel comfortable, and can pivot independently to fit your head.
-The earcups are easily removable, snapping in place via a magnet; you'll be able to buy replacement earcups for the AirPods Max for $69 / £75 / $99 from the Apple Store, though they're still listed as 'coming soon' at the time of writing.
+The earcups are easily removable, snapping in place via a magnet; you'll be able to buy replacement earcups for the AirPods Max for $69 / £75 / $99 from the Apple Store.

 The on-ear controls on the AirPods Max are minimal; interestingly, Apple has reprised the Digital Crown dial of the Apple Watch, which it says enables precise volume control, as well as allowing you to play or pause audio, skip tracks, answer or end phone calls, and activate Siri.